Descatres/Plants-and-Friends/README.md

 ---

 ### Notes
+- All the data received from the sensors is sent through MQTT
+- The sensors feature only works until Android 12.
+- The images are being backed up to Firestore but it is not possible, yet, to download them.
 - _This project was made for a university assignment (the final project of that class) and the grade was 9.3/10.
 Some things might be missing due to the orientations given and/or time restrictions._
-- The sensors feature only works until Android 12.
-- The images are being backed up to Firestore but it is not possible, yet, to download them.

 ---